 According to the Anxiety and Depression Association of America, anxiety disorders are the most common forms of mental illness plaguing the United States.
-In fact, roughly 18.1 per cent of the population falls prey to anxiety disorders every year.
+In fact, roughly 18.1 percent of the population falls prey to anxiety disorders every year.

-As someone who is more solution-focused, and not at all prone to dwelling on negative feelings, anxiety has ever taken hold of my life.
+As someone who is more solution-focused, and not at all prone to dwelling on negative feelings, anxiety has never taken full hold of my life.
 I have, however, been known to worry quite a bit about whether things will work out the way I want them to — much like anyone else.

 After all, when one puts in a lot of hard work and effort, and has done all they can to mitigate against risk, one expects results!
 So, to tackle that perfectly warranted dose of worry, I invented the Worry Jar, and made a game of gambling with my life.

 My Worry Jar is literally a jar — a mason jar to be exact.
 But what makes it special is how I use it.
 The idea first came to me in December, when I befriended someone who was extremely unreliable.

 We would make great plans to head out, and they would cancel at the last minute for the most ridiculous reasons.
 There was always a 50/50 chance that I would either be out having the time of my life, or listening to ten-texts’ worth of worthless excuses.

 At first, this 50/50 ratio put me in an obvious state of anxiety (the regular kind), whenever we made plans.
 As someone who works 7 days per week, any time off means rearranging my schedule to make time for outings.
 This is easily done, but only worth it when those outings come to fruition.